raspberrypilearning/fart-detector/WORKSHEET.md

 Now that we have the ability to configure the DAC, we need some code that will loop from 0 to 15 calling `set_dac` and testing the input trigger pin to find the HIGH to LOW threshold.

-Let's call this function `calibrate`; enter or copy and paste this into your code.
+Let's call this function `calibrate`: enter or copy and paste this into your code.

 ```python
 def calibrate(trace = False, sleep_time = 0):